juliahowes124/TravelApp/README.md

 - Form input validation
 - Google Maps view of location
 - Editing user information
 - CRUD operations for posts
+- Ability to like and unlike posts

 ## Feature Demos